UH Rainbow Researchers Identify New Therapeutic Target for Treating or Preventing Bronchopulmonary Dysplasia in Preterm Infants

 “GSNOR was prominently expressed in the airways and vessels of human BPD subjects,” he says.
 “Compared with controls, expression was greater in BPD smooth muscle, particularly in vascular smooth muscle.
 The findings in human infant lung specimens were consistent with the murine data, suggesting that GSNOR has a central role— and could be a new target in the treatment of BPD-associated pulmonary hypertension.”

 In fact, clinical trials evaluating GSNOR inhibitors are currently under way with patients with asthma and cystic fibrosis.
+UH Rainbow Babies & Children’s Hospital was part of the GSNOR inhibitor trial for cystic fibrosis and is currently studying inhaled GSNO with James Reynolds, PhD, Professor of Anesthesiology & Perioperative Medicine at Case Western Reserve University and a Harrington Scholar with the Harrington Discovery Institute at University Hospitals.
 Given this and the strength of his recent data, Dr. Raffay says he’s cautiously optimistic that these agents will eventually be studied in a clinical trial with BPD patients.
 In the meantime, he and his colleagues are continuing their work to detail the specific molecular pathway at work in BPD.

 “We know those cells that coat all the lining of the airway and the muscle behind it express a lot of GSNOR,” he says.
 “In the conditional knockout mice, they were still expressing it there and it could be why they weren’t protected from BPD complications.
 Our next step is to delete the gene from the epithelium and see if it’s protective of the lung changes and the airway changes that we didn’t see, and we’ll also look to see if the pulmonary hypertension changes are there.
 We also want to find out if indeed we can use this GSNOR inhibitor longer-term to protect the animals.
 If we can come up with an optimized treatment in the mice, it would be important information to be sent to the FDA for any potential clinical trial.”